Binance: 2020–2023

 In March 2023, the exchange banned Russian residents from buying euros and dollars through its p2p service.
 In turn, European users lost the ability to buy rubles.
 In September 2023, Binance announced it was leaving Russia and selling its business to the CommEX platform, which had been launched the previous week.
 Binance accounts of Russian users were able to transfer to the new platform until March 2024.
 CommEX shut down on 10 May 2024.

 On 27 May 2022, Binance announced the registration of its legal entity in Italy and plans to open offices in the country.
 At the time, the company was also seeking registration in more European countries, such as Switzerland, Sweden, Spain, Netherlands, Portugal, and Austria.
 Binance registered to operate in Spain in July 2022, and in Sweden in January 2023.
 On 13 June 2022, Binance announced that for an unspecified period of time users would not be unable to withdraw their funds held in bitcoin, as the value of cryptocurrencies suffered serious declines.
 Bitcoin withdrawals were allowed to resume later the same day.
+On October 6, 2022, Binance Coin was hacked affecting around $568 Million in tokens.

-Binance sponsored the Africa Cup of Nations in 2021.
-It is also taking crypto education to many countries on the continent.
 Binance invested US$500 million towards the acquisition of Twitter by Elon Musk that completed in October 2022.
 Following the investment, the company announced the creation of a team to work on how blockchain and cryptocurrencies could be helpful to Twitter.
 On 8 November 2022, Binance offered to buy rival cryptocurrency exchange FTX's non-US operations (FTX.com) to help cover the latter's liquidity crunch.
 Binance backed out of the deal the next day citing concerns about FTX's business practices and investigations by US financial regulators.
 On 30 November 2022, Binance purchased Sakura Exchange.
 The acquisition allowed Binance to re-enter the Japanese cryptocurrency market.

 In July 2023, several senior executives resigned from the company.
 The Wall Street Journal reported that Binance had cut its global workforce by as many as 1,000 staff.
 CNBC reported that the number of staff cuts could total 3,000 by the end of 2023.
 Zhao did not deny layoffs were occurring but claimed both the reported numbers and the reasons for the senior executive departures were not accurate.
 In June 2023, Binance had 790 million US dollars in outflows after the SEC announced its lawsuit and Forbes reported that the company had 120 million users globally.
 On 21 November 2023, a US judge convicted Binance on multiple charges—including violations of the Bank Secrecy Act, money laundering schemes, unlicensed money transmitting, and sanctions violations.
 As part of the plea deal, the company agreed to pay $4 billion in fines, and Changpeng Zhao stepped down as CEO with a $50 million fine.
 Zhao was succeeded by Richard Teng.